stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 Slips does this detection using Slips' own zeek script located in zeek-scripts/icmps-scans.zeek for zeek and pcap files and using the portscan module for binetflow files.

+### DHCP Scans

+DHCP requests can be used to find out which IPs are taken in a network.
+Slips detects when an IP is requesting 4, 8, 12, etc. different IPs from the DHCP server within the same twimewindow (1 hour by default)

 # Connections Made By Slips